ericd-1qbit/the_temple/machine_learning/algorithms/Linear Regression.md

-\subsection{Linear Regression}
+# Linear Regression

 \paragraph{Regression}

-\begin{itemize}

-  \item modelling target value given independent (from each other) predictors
+- modelling target value given independent (from each other) predictors

-  \item used in forecasting/cause and effect analyses between variables
+- used in forecasting/cause and effect analyses between variables

-  \item find exact relationship between independent variable set x and dependent variable y
+- find exact relationship between independent variable set x and dependent variable y

-\end{itemize}

 \paragraph{Linear Regression}

-\begin{itemize}

-  \item relationship in question is linear
+- relationship in question is linear

-  \item relies on \textbf{cost function}
+- relies on \textbf{cost function}

-  \item measures difference between prediction and actual value y
+- measures difference between prediction and actual value y

-  \item goal: find minimum of this cost function
+- goal: find minimum of this cost function

-  \item minimisation procedure: \emph{gradient descent} - update parameters iteratively
+- minimisation procedure: \emph{gradient descent} - update parameters iteratively

-  \item stepwise approach minimum - number of steps corresponds to learning rate
+- stepwise approach minimum - number of steps corresponds to learning rate

-  \item using partial derivatives to calculate updated parameters, eg. for parameters $a,b$ and learning
+- using partial derivatives to calculate updated parameters, eg. for parameters $a,b$ and learning

  rate $\alpha$:

-\end{itemize}
+$$
 \begin{align}

   a&=a-\alpha\frac{\delta J}{\delta a}\\